ray-project/ray/doc/source/data/key-concepts.rst

 style: map tasks partition blocks by value and then reduce tasks merge co-partitioned blocks.

-Call :meth:`~ray.data.Dataset.repartition` to change the number of blocks.
+Call :meth:`~ray.data.Dataset.repartition` to change the number of blocks in a :class:`~ray.data.Dataset`.
 Repartition has two modes:

 * ``shuffle=False`` - performs the minimal data movement needed to equalize block sizes